Strategic Weapons Facility Atlantic Celebrates SSP 70th Anniversary

 |0

-This work, Strategic Weapons Facility Atlantic Celebrates SSP 70th Anniversary [Image 3 of 3], by Ashley Berumen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Strategic Weapons Facility Atlantic Celebrates SSP 70th Anniversary, by Edvin Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.